-Bending, gliding, rolling and folding at your joints is another important part of strength, In fact, joint health is a crucial subject when ever we talk about strength and fitness.
+Bending, gliding, rolling and folding at your joints is another important part of pain relief, The non-linear range of their movement receives chronic holding in related muscle tissue.
+Joint health is a crucial subject when ever we talk about strength and fitness.
 That is because you can’t be strong without dependable joints that are both stable and capable of responding to weight and directional change.
 It’s common to think that joints function well because surrounding muscles are strong and flexible.
 Experience has shown me that the functioning of the joints themselves are improved doing range of motion exercises that are specifically initiated from the joints themselves.

 The kind of work I offer is subtle and does require patience.
 It’s also ultimately quite transforming.
 Not only have my students regularly reported easier and stronger movement, but they report more comfort and ease with themselves.

 Thank you for reading this and I hope to see you in class or for a personal session soon!